 - Beam sensor: The Beam ultrasonic sensor has two different holders for transmitter and receiver.
 The continuous sound Waves are transmitted by the transmitter holder and received continuously by the receiver and the holder.
 Whenever an object comes in between the transmitter and receiver, the sonic beam disrupts.
 The disrupting is taken, as input for distance measurement or to find the intruder.

-Applications of ultrasonic sensors
+Applications of ultrasonic sensors in iot development

 - Self Parking automobiles